Changshu Jiangsu, China Travel Guide

 Extend your trip along China's east coast, exploring cities like Ningbo or Xiamen.
 Discover different coastal societies and cuisines.

-Venture more inland to explore mountainous regions, ancient cities, or check out the different cultural minority cultures of China.
+Venture further inland to explore mountainous regions, ancient cities, or look at the different ethnic minority cultures of China.

-Consider a return trip for different experiences by season or to focus on specific interests.
+Consider a return trip for different seasonal activities or to center on specific interests.

 Festivals: Plan a return trip around a major Chinese festival, like Chinese New Year or Mid-Autumn Festival, to experience area festivities and traditions.